 This question is constantly being asked, ‘How can I tell what insect is doing the destructive work?’
 Well, you can tell partly by the work done, and partly by seeing the insect itself.
 This latter thing is not always so easy to accomplish.
 I had cutworms one season and never saw one.
 I saw only the work done.
 If stalks of tender plants are cut clean off be pretty sure the cutworm is abroad.
 What does he look like?
 Well, that is a hard question because his family is a large one.
 Should you see sometime a grayish striped caterpillar, you may know it is a cutworm.
 But because of its habit of resting in the ground during the day and working by night, it is difficult to catch sight of one.
 The cutworm is around early in the season ready to cut the flower stalks of the hyacinths.
 When the peas come on a bit later, he is ready for them.
 A very good way to block him off is to put paper collars, or tin ones, about the plants.
 These collars should be about an inch away from the plant.

 Of course, plant lice are more common.
-Those we see are often green in colour.
+Those we see are often green in color.
 But they may be red, yellow or brown.
 Lice are easy enough to find since they are always clinging to their host.
-As sucking insects they have to cling close to a plant for food, and one is pretty sure to find them.
+As for sucking insects, they have to cling close to a plant for food, and one is pretty sure to find them.
 But the biting insects do their work, and then go hide.
 That makes them much more difficult to deal with.

-Beside these most common of pests, pests which attack many kinds of plants, there are special pests for special plants.
+Besides these most common of pests, pests which attack many kinds of plants, there are special pests for special plants.
 Discouraging, is it not?
 Beans have pests of their own; so have potatoes and cabbages.
 In fact, the vegetable garden has many inhabitants.
 In the flower garden lice are very bothersome, the cutworm and the slug have a good time there, too, and ants often get very numerous as the season advances.
-But for real discouraging insect troubles the vegetable garden takes the prize.
-If we were going into fruit to any extent, perhaps the vegetable garden would have to resign in favour of the fruit garden.
+But for real discouraging insect troubles, the vegetable garden takes the prize.
+If we were going into the fruit to an extent, perhaps the vegetable garden would have to resign in favor of the fruit garden.